kdoore/CS2335-Gitbook/inventory.md

 We need to define sorting layers for our sprites, this will allow us to define layers that vary in Z depth.
 First we need to select the layer dropdown tab from the top of the inspector panel and then we choose to add new layers.
 We select to add new sorting layers, we create a Background and a Foreground sorting layer.
 The ordering of the layers in this list defines the ordering of layers in our scene.
 Then for each GameObject that we assign with *Sorting Layer Background* those objects will be behind the GameObjects that have been assigned to the Foreground Layer.
 We can define additional layers, and we can change the layer ordering dynamically using C# scripts.
 (We don't do that in this project)

+###RigidBody2D
+In the PlayerMove code below, we write code to allow the user to move the player using various input methods, we're using the UnityEngine Input default mappings so we want to provide access to move the player along the horizontal and vertical axis.
+We need to use a RigidBody2D  component because it allows us to use UnityEngine physics engine to create realistic character movement.

 ###Player Move Code:  Attached to the Girl Sprite: